 After receiving treatment, the injured employee must inform their employer of the physician's advice concerning their ability to resume work responsibilities.
 All time off related to the work injury must be reported on the Absence and Additional Time Worked Report form (STD 634) or equivalent form.
 Although no time is charged against leave credits on the day of injury, a notation must be made to show the date of injury on the STD 634.
 A statement from the attending physician is required each time the injured employee is seen regarding the work-related injury or illness.
 All physician statements must be attached to the STD 634 and forwarded to the attendance clerk or Personnel Office.

-The RTWC much ensure employees receive prompt medical care, if such care is believed necessary by either the employer or the employee, by arranging for treatment by either the employer selected physician or the employee's pre-designated physician or medical group.
-The employer selected physician is listed on the Posting Notice (e13913/13914) or equivalent form.
+The employer must ensure employees receive prompt medical care, if such care is believed necessary by either the employer or the employee, by arranging for treatment by either the employer selected physician or the employee's pre-designated physician or medical group.

-If your injured employee is referred to the employer selected physician, they must be given the Guide to the State Fund Medical Provider Network for State of California Employees (e13174).
+Note: If your injured employee is referred to the employer selected physician, they must be given the Employee's Guide to The State Fund MPN (e3851).
 For information regarding your department's MPN process, contact your department's RTWC.

 A supervisor or designee can accompany the injured employee to the doctor, and find out from the doctor if the injured employee will be able to return to work.
 If the employee is not able to return to work immediately, attempt to find out how long the employee will be off work.
 A description of the employee's normal duties, or of alternate "light duty" work that may be available, may help the doctor make a decision.